tobinguyenn/Shadows-Hunters-Rulebook/README.md

 ## 6. Turn Sequence

 The game proceeds in clockwise order.
-On your turn, perform these steps in order:
+On your turn, perform these phases, **Move Phase** always go first

-### Step 1: Move
+### Move Phase

 - Roll **one 4-sided die (d4)** and **one 6-sided die (d6)**.
 - Add the results to find your **movement total**.